dragoncoder047/aelith/roadmap&ideas.md

 * [X] add "display entities" which are not tracked in the entity system but still run hooks for e.g. rendering and stuff
     * [ ] allow these as rendering decorations in the rooms
     * [X] make the title screen image out of this - sprite primitive + particles child, then a 3 channel animation on the sprite to match the existing waves
-        * [ ] add code for hooks when the player is pressing *AND* releasing the action buttons (for like elevator control buttons)
     * [ ] this is how the inventory menu screen should work as well
         * [ ] need to determine how the currently held item is rendered (does it rotate with the aim direction, does it match flip, etc)
 * [ ] add random ticks functionality